Dear reader of ADxS.org, please excuse the disruption.

 Various studies show that rewards improve inhibition skills not only in ADHD, but also in substance abuse or gambling addiction.48

-One review summarizes that in ADHD, impulsivity correlates with decreased activity of the striatum during reward anticipation, while in healthy individuals, impulsivity is associated with increased activity of the striatum during reward anticipation.49
+One review summarizes that in ADHD, impulsivity correlates with decreased striatal activity during reward anticipation, while in healthy individuals, impulsivity is associated with increased striatal activity during reward anticipation.49

 ADHD is associated with impaired working memory.